dechowdev/Hydro-Skeleton-Boilerplate/README.md

 [**Skeleton**](http://getskeleton.com) - a collection of of media queries to make your website flexible and consistent across screen sizes.

 So you get two things, consistency across browsers, and consistency across screen sizes.

+It's based on the 960 Grid.

 **What have I then modified?**
 I have converted Skeleton CSS's widths to percentages and imported Ryan Faith's Sticky Footer.
 Added some icons made by good friend **Askan**
 Im planning on importing major parts from the HTML5 Mobile Boilerplate in order to allow more mobile rich applications.
 But this might be far out, as of now I just want people to enjoy.

 If you want you can reach me by email at: <hello@dechowmedia.com>

+###Huge thanks to both teams behind Skeleton & HTML5 Boilerplate###